Ballchinian/TTRPGCalc/README.md

 Off-guard is tracked by where it came from.
 It sticks around as long as anything granting it (prone, grabbed, restrained, and so on) is still active, and clears once the last source is gone.

 Persistent damage lands at the end of each round, adjusted for resistance and weakness, followed by a recovery flat check (DC 15 by default).
-The same damage type doesn't stack, it keeps the higher value.
+The same damage type doesn't stack — it keeps the higher value.

 ## Runes and item bonuses